Understanding Carpal Tunnel Syndrome as a Work Injury

 Repetitive Motion and Workplace Activities Leading to Carpal Tunnel Syndrome

 One primary cause of carpal tunnel syndrome as a workplace injury is repetitive motion.
-It is especially common in jobs that require continuous hand and wrist movements such as typing, assembly line work, or repeated use of hand tools.
-Work activities demanding excessive gripping, bending of the wrist, vibration, or mechanical stress on the palm can all contribute to the onset of this syndrome.
-Aside from that, long-term pressure on the median nerve—a nerve running from the forearm to the hand—can likewise lead to carpal tunnel syndrome.
+It is especially common in jobs that require continuous hand and wrist movements, such as typing, assembly-line work, or the repeated use of hand tools.
+Work activities that require excessive gripping, wrist bending, vibration, or mechanical stress on the palm can all contribute to the onset of this syndrome.
+Aside from that, long-term pressure on the median nerve, which runs from the forearm to the hand, can also lead to carpal tunnel syndrome.

 Common Symptoms Experienced by Individuals with Carpal Tunnel Syndrome